extdn/extdn-phpcs/MEQP2/Sniffs/Classes/ObjectInstantiationSniff.md

 }
 ```

-In this factory, we still won't use the `new` keyword, but instead the object manager can be used (this is an exception to the rule "Never use the object manager directly"!)
+In this factory, we still won't use the `new` keyword, but instead the object manager can be used (**factories are an exception to the rule "Never use the object manager directly"!**)

 ```php
 namespace Lotr;